Becky Hammon: Coaching career

+San Antonio Spurs (2014–2021)

-On August 5, 2014, Hammon was hired as an assistant coach for the Spurs, becoming the second female coach in NBA history, after Lisa Boyer worked as a volunteer assistant with the Cleveland Cavaliers and John Lucas in 2001.
+On August 5, 2014, Hammon was hired as an assistant coach for the Spurs as well as the second female coach, after Lisa Boyer worked as a volunteer assistant with the Cleveland Cavaliers and John Lucas in 2001.
 Hammon's contribution to the staff made an impression on head coach Gregg Popovich.
 In a media statement released at the time of the hiring announcement, Popovich stated: "I very much look forward to the addition of Becky Hammon to our staff.
 Having observed her working with our team this past season, I'm confident her basketball IQ, work ethic, and interpersonal skills will be a great benefit to the Spurs."

 Hammon has also earned the respect of many NBA players throughout the league.
-One of basketball's most prolific scorers, Pau Gasol wrote an open letter about female coaches with an emphasis on Hammon; he said, "I’ve played with some of the best players of this generation … and I’ve played under two of the sharpest minds in the history of sports, in Phil Jackson and Gregg Popovich.
-And I’m telling you: Becky Hammon can coach.
-I’m not saying she can coach pretty well.
-I’m not saying she can coach enough to get by.
-I’m not saying she can coach almost at the level of the NBA’s male coaches.
-I’m saying: Becky Hammon can coach NBA basketball.
+One of basketball's most prolific scorers, Pau Gasol wrote an open letter about female coaches with an emphasis on Hammon; he said, "I've played with some of the best players of this generation … and I've played under two of the sharpest minds in the history of sports, in Phil Jackson and Gregg Popovich.
+And I'm telling you: Becky Hammon can coach.
+I'm not saying she can coach pretty well.
+I'm not saying she can coach enough to get by.
+I'm not saying she can coach almost at the level of the NBA's coaches.
+I'm saying: Becky Hammon can coach NBA basketball.
 Period."

 Hammon has been inducted into the Colorado Sports Hall of Fame and has been selected as ESPNW's Woman of the Year.